 Warming is not a killer, but global cooling is.
 It would only take a few years of global crop failures from cold weather to put populations at serious risk.
 Both the Antarctic and Greenland ice sheets are thickening: Leave anything on the ice, and it gets buried pretty fast (for example: the US South Pole Base was recently reconstructed because the old base was being crushed by snow and ice, and WWII planes lost on Greenland’s southeast coast, were covered by 264 feet of ice in 50 years: see the image below).
 This is not rocket science.
 Sure, the sea-level edges are retreating (that is why we call them the ablation zones of a glacier), but they represent a minute portion of the continent-scale ice mass.

-“Glacier girl” crashed on Greenland and became buried under 264 ft of ice.
+“Glacier girl” crashed on an icecap in Greenland and became buried under 264 ft of ice.

 Joanne adds a few thoughts…